Family estrangement: Bowen theory

 The separation of young adults from their families of origin in order to create families of their own is part of normal human development.
 According to Murray Bowen, this separation can be achieved in a healthy and gradual manner that preserves the intergenerational relationships of the family of origin, providing both the new family and family of origin with a sense of continuity and support.
 Alternatively, a schism can differentiate these life stages.
 Familial estrangement falls into the second category.

 In Bowen's theory, emotional cutoff and avoidance are unhealthy coping mechanisms for dealing with anxiety and stress.
 These coping mechanisms represent emotional and intellectual systems that are fused rather than differentiated, so that emotions overwhelm objective thought process and govern behavior.
 Poor differentiation is associated with continued relationship problems in life.
 Poor differentiation is also contagious in that it may induce stress in others.
 High differentiation is associated with emotional interdependence and multi-generational cooperation.
 Triangulation is when a third party enters the dynamic.
 A third party, however, may increase tension and trigger a rebellion.

 In the Bowen theory, both the estranger and the estranged may use social and work relationships to create substitute families.
 Support groups and other highly emotional organizations also provide a conduit for emotional energy from unresolved issues with parents, siblings and other family members.

 Personal growth

 Only since the late 20th century, family estrangement has been framed, usually by the estrangers rather than the involuntarily estranged family members, as a sign of their own personal growth.
 This marks a recent shift from families as a source of moral obligations and material support to people seeing their families as tools to increase their individual happiness and to affirm their identities.
 People in this mindset may say that their choice is courageous rather than avoidant or selfish.
+Other analyses locate the rise in estrangement in structural change rather than in individual values; Reczek and colleagues observe that intergenerational ties have historically been sustained partly by economic interdependence, and point to structural forces that may unequally shape who becomes estranged.

+Other researchers frame the same phenomenon as a self-protective response to a harmful relationship rather than as a symptom of expanding definitions of harm, noting that in survey research a majority of estranged adults report improvements in their wellbeing following estrangement.